Home > Tips > 11 Stylish Small Bedroom Ideas for Couples

-4 Stylish Small Bedroom Ideas for Couples
+11 Stylish Small Bedroom Ideas for Couples

-To create a well-designed space that’s bright, clutter-free, and conducive to romantic relaxation, you’ll want to stick to themes with light pallets.
+To create a well-designed space that’s bright, clutter-free, and conducive to romantic relaxation, you’ll want to stick to themes with light palettes.
 Neutral colors like whites, creams, and pastels typically err on the gender-neutral side, which can encourage a space that feels equal parts yours and your partner’s.

 However, to prevent a cold, clinical aesthetic, introduce colorful accents or warm, calming shades to your accessories.
-Avoid dark and solid tones since this can make your space feel small and crowded.
+Avoid dark and solid tones, which can make your space feel small and crowded.
+Here are a few theme ideas you can use to create a cozy environment for you and your significant other:

 Boho-Scandinavian Oasis